Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: EXPERIMENTAL SETUP

 \subsection{Dataset Recording}

 We prepared two input audio files, reserved for training and for validation.
-Each file contains the 4-second-long chirp-train signal, described by (\ref{eq:chirp}) and necessary for the modulation metric, and a concatenation of 4-second music excerpts taken from the Free Music Archive dataset \cite{defferrardFMADatasetMusic2017}.
-The chirps have a frequency ranging from 20 Hz to Nyquist and a duration of 1/33 of a second.
+Each file contains the 4-second-long chirp-train signal,

+described by (\ref{eq:chirp}) and necessary for the modulation metric, and a concatenation of 4-second music excerpts taken from the Free Music Archive dataset \cite{defferrardFMADatasetMusic2017}.
+The chirps have a frequency decreasing from 22.05 kHz to 20 Hz and a duration of 1/33 of a second, and are concatenated.
+Each chirp is multiplied by a ramp going from one to zero at the end of the chirp.
 The training audio is 620 seconds long, whereas the validation audio is 144 seconds long.
-A gain envelope evolving from -20 to 0 dB is applied to the chirp-train signal, as well as on the whole musical section.
+A gain envelope linearly increasing from -20 to 0 dB is applied to the chirp-train signal, as well as on the whole musical section.
 Both datasets' input-output pairs were recorded using the same input audio files, at a sample rate of 44.1 kHz.
-Since the hardware exhibits an aliasing frequency of 17.8 kHz, the input files were pre-filtered using a low-pass filter before reaching the device.
-Similarly, the output recordings were filtered by a Finite Impulse Response (FIR) filter with 1024 taps, designed to achieve a -100 dB attenuation above 17.8 kHz.
-This exact FIR filter was also added at the end of SPTVMod.
+Because of its internal sample rate, the hardware exhibits an aliasing frequency of 17.8 kHz.
+Consequently, independently of the proposed method, the input files were pre-filtered using a low-pass filter before reaching the device.
+Similarly, the output recordings were filtered by a Finite Impulse Response (FIR) filter with 1024 taps, designed via the Remez algorithm \cite{remez} with a 17.8 kHz cutoff and a 2\% transition band to achieve -100 dB stopband attenuation.
+This identical filter was also added at the end of SPTVMod.
+This type of filter was chosen for its efficiency on Graphical Processing Units (GPU).